anthbapt/multixrank/doc/_build/html/_sources/content/reference.rst.txt

     :align: center
     :width: 600

-    Schema of the numerical parameters to run the random walk.
+    MultiXrank RWR parameters to explore universal multilayer networks composed of N multiplex networks (each composed of several layers containing the same set of nodes but different edges).
+The parameters 'delta' are associated with the probability to jump from one layer to another in a given multiplex network, 'lambda' with the probability to jump from one multiplex network to another multiplex network, 'tau' with the probability to restart in a given layer of a given multiplex network, and 'eta' with the probability to restart in a given multiplex network.

 **r**

-- The global restart probability is given by the decimal **r**
+- The global restart probability is given by the float number **r** between 0 and 1

 **delta**